Why, that's just plain stealing, isn't it, Mr. President?

 We disagree, and we believe the chances for bankrupt governments to grab citizens' gold are much higher today.

-Therefore, from April 5, 1933, President Roosevelt made it illegal for anyone in the U.S. to own or hold any form of monetary gold, be it coins, bullion, or certificates.
-They coerced citizens into turning their gold to local Federal Reserve bank branches.
-A month later, the government escalated its underhandedness by abolishing the gold clause in all past debt obligations, thereby breaking its promise to redeem its paper money for gold.
+The US government coerced citizens into turning their gold to local Federal Reserve bank branches.
+A month later, the government escalated its underhandedness by abolishing the gold clause in all past debt obligations, thereby breaking its promise to redeem its paper currency for gold.

 When asked by President Roosevelt for his opinion about this new law, Senator Thomas Gore of Oklahoma famously replied: "Why, that's just plain stealing, isn't it, Mr. President?"